Trump to meet families of Americans killed in Syria

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: US President Donald Trump made a suprise announcement on Saturday he would be traveling to meet the families of four US personnel killed in northern Syria.
+WASHINGTON: US President Donald Trump made a surprise announcement Saturday he would be traveling to meet the families of four US personnel killed in northern Syria.

 Dover refers to Dover Air Force Base in Delaware.